-Japan travel expenses: How much does a trip Japan cost?
+Japan travel expenses: How much does a trip to Japan cost?

 Japan is considered a very expensive travel destination.
 In this post we are going to reveal how much money we spent travelling in Japan and how you can save money.
 We will give you a detailed breakdown of our travel expenses.